 Amount of Title IV aid unearned $3,000 x 68% = $2,040

 MSU is responsible for returning the lesser of unearned Title IV aid ($2,040 from above) or unearned institutional charges ($5,000 x 68% = $3,400).
 MSU will return aid as follows:

 Title IV Loans $2,000 (students remaining loan debt = 0)

 Title IV Grants $40

-The University reserves the right to amend the Title IV Return of Funds Policy at any time in order to comply with Federal regulations.
+The University reserves the right to amend this policy at any time in order to comply with Federal regulations.

 Refund Rules for Other Fees, Taxes, Assessments

 The Engineering Program Fee, Science and Technology Fee, Health Science Program Fee, Broad College of Business Program Fee, and the Computational Mathematics Science and Engineering Fee or the differential is refunded in the same percentage as course fees when withdrawing from the University or dropping from above 4 credits to 4 credits or less.